boltops-tools/cody/docs/_docs/examples/ecs.md

 nav_order: 16
 ---

-This example will show some powerful patterns with the codebuild tool.
-We'll use codebuild with the [ufo](https://ufoships.com) tool to deploy an application to ECS.
+This example will show some powerful patterns with cody.
+We'll use cody with the [ufo](https://ufoships.com) tool to deploy an application to ECS.

 Here's the project DSL.